Infographic: Top 10 trends affecting network investment priorities

 Dimension Data's 2022-23 Global Network Report looked at the trends affecting how organisations will invest in their network in the next two years

-Click below to see a list of the top 10, according to top-performing organisations (in terms of revenue and operating profit).
+Please see below, a list of the top 10, according to top-performing organisations (in terms of revenue and operating profit).